 Universal services can reach everyone on the same terms.
 This is the argument for public services, like roads and sewers: it was extended in the 1940s to education and health services.
-The main objection to universal services is their cost.
+The main objection to universal services is their cost - but in the poorest countries, universal services like essential health packages have been used to hold down costs strictly.
 Selectivity is often presented as being more efficient: less money is spent to better effect.
 There are problems with selective services, however: because recipients have to be identified, the services can be administratively complex and expensive to run, and there are often boundary problems caused by trying to include some people while excluding others.
 Selective services sometimes fail to reach people in need.

 Esping-Andersen has described three main types of welfare régime: